aiven/devportal/docs/platform/howto/saml/setup-saml-fusionauth.rst

 #.
 Click **Add authentication method**.

 #.
 Enter a name and select SAML.
-You can also select the teams that users will be added to when they sign up or log in through this authentication method.
+You can also select the groups that users will be added to when they sign up or log in through this authentication method.

 #.
 Click **Add method**.